Richard Redgrave

-Richard Redgrave (30 April 1804 in Pimlico, London – 14 December 1888 in Kensington, London) was an English landscape artist, genre painter, and administrator.
+Richard Redgrave (30 April 1804 in Pimlico, London – 14 December 1888 in Kensington, London) was an English landscape artist, genre painter, author, and administrator.

 Early life

 He was born in Pimlico, London, at 2 Belgrave Terrace, the second son of William Redgrave, and younger brother of Samuel Redgrave.
 While employed in his father's manufacturing firm, he visited the British Museum to make drawings of the marble sculptures there.
 His work The River Brent, near Hanwell of 1825 saw him admitted to the Royal Academy schools the next year.
 He left his father's firm in 1830 and began to make a living teaching art.